 This experiential-learning/article-evaluation component provides enriched learning opportunities in this introductory course.
-You can complete this component by participating in research studies (Option 1: Research Participation), by completing 1-page article evaluations from a designated list (Option 2: Article Evaluations), or by a combination of the two options.
+You can complete this component by participating in research studies (Option 1: Research Participation), by completing 1-page article evaluations from a designated list (Option 2:

+Article Evaluations), or by a combination of the two options.
 Thus, you will learn more about psychology by taking part in research studies and/or by reading and evaluating articles from a psychological perspective.

 Option 1: Research Participation.
 Students can complete this course component by creating an account and participating in Psychology Department approved research studies at http://ucalgary.sona-systems.com.
 Students earn 0.5% (0.5 credits) for each full 30 minutes of participation (the credit amount is set by the researchers).
 Each study will be followed by an educational debriefing experience.
 The demand for timeslots may exceed the supply in a given term.
 Thus, students are not guaranteed that there will be enough studies available to them to meet their credit requirements.
 Students should seek studies early in the term and should frequently check for open timeslots.
-The last day to participate in research and allocate credits is December 9th, 2016.
+The last day to participate in research and allocate credits is April 12, 2017.

 Option 2: Article Evaluations.
 Students can complete this course component by reading and evaluating articles.
 Students earn 1% (1 credit) for each acceptable evaluation.
-Students can submit only one evaluation per due date (Due Dates will be announced and posted on our D2L site).
+Students can submit only one evaluation per due date (January 20, February 10, March 3, March 24, 2016), late submissions will not be accepted.
 Please consult D2L for more information about this option.